 Save the log entries to your local drive and a pop-up message will prompt you for the file path.
 You can view or edit the log file by using text editor (e.g. Notepad).

+Save Log Safeguard

+Save log to file : Save Log

-Figure 4.4 - Save Log
+Figure 4.3 - Save Log

 Tool Bar > Tools Menu